 Dr. Esther Clark Brown, one of the first female physicians in the Roanoke Valley and a Preston family descendant, was the last to live in Preston Place.
 Her heirs donated her home, built in 1821, to the Salem Museum & Historical Society in 2014.
 Prior to 1821, the property was most associated with blacksmith John Cole, who owned a house on the site.
 Interestingly, some original materials from that earlier home may be incorporated into the existing structure, such as floor joists from the earlier log cabin.
 Thus, Preston Place may contain some of the oldest building material in the Valley.
 Cole’s house seemed to be a way station for travelers along the Great Road, and it is pretty well attested that Davy Crocket, Louis Philippe (future king of France) and perhaps Andrew Jackson stayed on the site (though most likely not in the home that currently stands).

 In 1821 or so the entire extended Cole clan (including John Cole’s sister Susannah, Salem’s “founding mother”) seemed to have packed up and moved to Missouri.
-Cole sold his tract for $10,000 to the John Johnston family, who likely built the extant house.
-The Johnston family owned the property until 1879, when it was sold to Charles I. Preston.
+Cole sold his tract for $10,000 to the John Johnston family and the Johnston family owned the property until 1879, when it was sold to Charles I. Preston.
 Preston was a Confederate veteran and he later served as sheriff of Roanoke County.
-After his death (1894) and the death of his wife Mary (1924), various of their children kept the home until 1974.
+After his death (1894) and the death of his wife Mary (1924), their children kept the home until 1974.
 In that year Mary Preston Clark bequeathed the house to her daughter Esther Clark Brown.

 RVPF has worked closely with the Preston Place Committee on the history and restoration of the home, and presented a Preservation Award to the Salem Museum in November 2017.
-As part of our collaboration we plan to create and install a historic marker to commemorate this import landmark in Salem.
+As part of our collaboration we have researched, written, and designed a historic marker - all that's left is fabrication and installation to commemorate this import landmark in Salem.